Implementation of Monte-Carlo transport in the general relativistic SpEC code: Numerical Methods

 The most common solution so far has been to ignore pair processes for electron-type neutrinos, and to include them approximately for heavy-lepton neutrinos, assuming a thermal distribution of heavy-lepton neutrinos in equilibrium with the fluid.
 This is done so that heavy-lepton neutrinos remain accurately evolved in optically thick regions.
 Ignoring pair processes entirely would be problematic for heavy-lepton neutrinos, as they are the only source of $\nu_x$ emission included in our simulations.
 Considering that all heavy-lepton neutrinos have the same distribution function in our current simulations, we do not have to worry about potential differences between the distribution functions of neutrinos and antineutrinos, and accounting for pair processes allows us to approximate their cooling effect in merger remnants.
 Using the same assumption for electron-type neutrinos would be more problematic, particularly in regions where the energy density of $\nu_e$ and $\bar \nu_e$ are out of equilibrium and very different from each other.
 One might in particular annihilate more neutrinos than antineutrinos (or vice-versa), leading to unphysical changes in the electron fraction of the fluid.

 With Monte-Carlo transport, we can do better than this.
-We have now implemented a more detailed computation of pair annihilation processes that should capture energy deposition in the polar regions.
+We have now implemented a more detailed computation of pair annihilation processes that should capture energy deposition in the low-density polar regions.
 This algorithm is described in Sec~\ref{sec:pairs}.
-When using this algorithm, we construct NuLib tables that include pair processes for all neutrino species.
-The rate of pair creation/annihilation is calculated assuming an equilibrium Fermi-Dirac distribution of neutrinos.
-Our algorithm then corrects the reaction rates in optically thin and semi-transparent regions to account for deviations from these equilibrium distributions.
+When using this algorithm, we construct NuLib tables that include pair processes for heavy-lepton neutrinos only, as in our previous simulations.
+The rate of pair creation/annihilation is calculated separately in low-density regions were pair annihilation dominates over pair creation, accounting for the true distribution function of neutrinos in these regions.

 The output of the NuLib library, with the options listed in this section, is a 4D table for $\eta$, $\kappa_a$, and $\kappa_s$ as a function of the fluid density $\rho$, fluid temperature $T$, fluid electron fraction $Y_e$, and neutrino energy $\nu$.
 The discretization in energy bins is made so that $\eta$ is the total emissivity for all neutrinos within a given energy bin, and $\eta/\kappa_a$ is the equilibrium energy density for all neutrinos within that bin.